mgtitimoli/streamyard-challenge-hidden-videos/README.md

 - Only 1 guest is hidden -> "{name} is in the stream with audio only"
 - Multiple guests are hidden -> "{x} others are in the stream with audio only"

 The notification should _not_ be visible all the time.
 It should only appear for a short amount of time right after someone turns off their camera.
-It should fade out about 5 seconds later.
+It should disappear about 5 seconds later.
 Every time someones camera is turned off, the notification should appear for another 5 seconds.